lithium0003/ccViewer/README.md

 # ccViewer

 ## description
 This app is iOS cloud viewer with keeping encrypted.
+Supported storages: Google Drive, Dropbox, OneDrive, pCloud and Document folder.
+Available encryption: rclone, CarotDAV.
+This app can play media files with keeping encrypted.
+In addition, this app can play non-native media files (ex. mpeg2) with software decoder.
+You can edit your cloud storages: upload, make folder, rename, move, delete items.

 ## how to compile
 if you did not set up, run these commands.